 The Big 12 is now down to seven unbeatens through four weeks.
-Iowa State holds the title of having the best record out of the bunch.
-But Houston, Utah and UCF suddenly are creating its own case for top team in the conference — helping rearrange the top 10 here.
+Iowa State holds the title of having the best record of the bunch after starting the season a week early.
+But Houston, Utah and UCF suddenly are creating its own case for top team in the conference — helping rearrange the top 10 in our Week 4 Big 12 Football Power Rankings.

 1. Iowa State (-)

-The Cyclones withstood two close games against Iowa and on Saturday, Arkansas State.
-Now they have to hear chatter about head coach Matt Campbell being mentioned as a UCLA possibility.
+The Cyclones withstood a close games against Iowa in Week 3, and on Saturday against Arkansas State.
+Now they have to hear chatter about head coach Matt Campbell being mentioned as a candidate for the UCLA opening.

 2. Texas Tech (-)

-Just like the Kliff Kingbury, Patrick Mahomes and the late Mike Leach days.
-Red Raiders are averaging 602.7 yards per game offensively.
+Just like the Kliff Kingbury, Patrick Mahomes and the late Mike Leach days, the Red Raiders are averaging 602.7 yards per game offensively.

 3. BYU (-)

-Cougars earned some rest after a hard-fought win over Stanford.
-Now gets East Carolina on the road before the huge road trip to Colorado.
+The Cougars earned some rest after a hard-fought win over Stanford.
+Now they get East Carolina on the road before a huge road trip to Colorado.

 4. Baylor (-)

-Bears have scored 48 and 42 points the last two weeks.
-Baylor can deliver a huge statement by toppling reigning conference champ Arizona State this Saturday.
+Baylor has scored 48 and 42 points in its last two matchups.
+The Bears can deliver a huge statement by toppling reigning conference champ Arizona State this Saturday.

 5. Arizona State (-)

-The Sun Devils overcame a slow first quarter to score 31 combined points in the next two periods in the 34-15 win over Texas State.
-Past prized College Football Transfer Portal addition Raleek Brown blossomed under Kenny Dillingham — hitting 144 rushing yards and one touchdown.
+The Sun Devils overcame a slow first quarter to score 31 combined points in the next two frames in a 34-15 win over Texas State.
+Past prized College Football Transfer Portal addition Raleek Brown has blossomed under Kenny Dillingham — totaling 144 rushing yards and one touchdown over the weekend.

 6. Utah (+1)